 I've learned that disassembling and assembling large tows is called fleeting.
 Each of the local marine services such as Ozinga's Middle River Marine and Illinois Marine Towing have fleeting areas, including this Joliet area south of the US-6 Bridge.
 These fleeting areas are similar to local freight switch yards for railroads such as Eola and GM Yard.
 Specifically, they are big enough that they can hold a long tow/train and have enough area that the towboat/locomotive can store barges/cars while it sorts out what goes where along the river/track.

 The analogy continues with big pushboats/road locomotives being used for long distance travel, and smaller pushboats/switching locomotives being used for the local movements.
 In the case of the Chicago area, local pushboats must have retractable pilothouses because, except for the South Branch Bridge, none of the movable bridges are operated for barge traffic.
 The barge traffic is expected to fit under the 16.5' clearance of the bridges.
 Since the level of the Chicago River, the Cal Sag Channel, and the CS&SC are controlled by locks, a powerhouse, and a gate structure; rain storms should not reduce the 16.5' clearance.

 Continuing the analogy, fleeting/railyard capacity is used to store empty barges/cars until another customer needs one.
-And there may have additional services such as cleaning and/or repairing barges/cars.
+And there may provide additional services such as cleaning and/or repairing barges/cars.

 |A retired professional brown water mariner from tugster|